OpenHFT/Chronicle-Map/README.md

 ![TCP/IP Replication 3Way](http://openhft.net/wp-content/uploads/2014/09/Screen-Shot-2014-10-27-at-18.19.05.png)

-and example of setting up three server with TCP Replication, ideally they would be on different servers, but for this example they are on the same host :
+Below is example of what to set the tcpReplicationConfig for each host when setting up three way.

 ```java
 String hostServer1 = "localhost"; // change this to your host